eea/clms-api-docs/source/download.md

 ```{literalinclude} ./http-examples/download-request-download-full_dataset_ok.resp
    :language: http
 ```

-Due to the way those dataset files are stored in the servers, sometimes the CLMS Website needs to go to the original source (such as WEkEO and Global Datasets) to download the files and provide them to the end-user.

-This process is OK when the user requests to download the dataset with a time or spatial restriction (not mandatory) because the CLMS Website needs to transform and process the files.

 However, when requesting the full dataset of a non-EEA dataset, it makes little sense to first download the whole dataset to the CLMS Website and offer it later to the user.